Apocryphon of Jannes and Jambres: Language, date and place of composition

 The earliest manuscripts are in Greek and it is probable that the original version of Jannes and Jambres was composed in Greek.
 Arguments have been put forward, however, for an Aramaic original.

 Jannes and Jambres was in existence by the time of Origen's writing in 244.
 The earliest manuscript is from about the same time.
 The text as it has come down is a Christian text and so dates no earlier than the 1st century.
 An earlier Jewish origin has been posited.
 While Pietersma and R. T. Lutz see slight evidence for origin in a Jewish milieu, Ted Erho and Benjamin Henry point out that "there are no clearly Christian references or allusions" in the work.
 It does contain an allusion to 1 Enoch 7.
 In light of its ending, the genre of the book may be considered a confession, a typically Christian genre.

 Although arguments have been made that Jannes and Jambres was composed in Palestine, the earliest manuscripts and the content of the story itself point to an Egyptian origin.

+Alison Salvesen argues that two episodes in the narrative are echoes of the Epic of Gilgamesh: the dream of the felling of the cypress (Gilgamesh's felling of a tree in the Cedar Forest) and the post mortem reference to damned prostitutes (Gilgamesh's cursing of Shamhat on his deathbed).
+Andrew George finds neither parallel persuasive and suggests that the dream story may be based on the dream of the garden and the three shoots as found in the Book of Giants.